ManticoreGamesInc/platform-documentation/src/references/interaction_system.md

 All components can be found in the **My Scripts** section of **Project Content**.
 Open the **Interaction System** folder and then the **Components** folder.

-1. Place the objects that should be interacted with using the component in a group that will server as the ``ComponentRoot`` and place that group in a **Client Context** folder.
+1. Place the objects that should be interacted with using the component in a group that will serve as the ``ComponentRoot`` and place that group in a **Client Context** folder.
 2. Drag the the component from **Project Content** into the **Client Context** folder.
 3. Select the group created in step one, and drag it into the ``ComponentRoot`` custom property of the Component script in the Hierarchy.
 4. In **Project Content**, find the **Modules** folder in the **Interaction System** folder under **My Scripts**.
 Choose the type of interaction, and drag the corresponding Module script into the ``APIInteractionModule`` custom property of the Component script.